wodr/Pico/Button/README.md

 - hold
 - released

-There are 8 buttons max, becaus there are 8 state machines.
+There are 8 buttons max, because there are 8 state machines.

 Example output: